-- A final grade of 2 or better in Advanced Placement (AP) English Language and Composition or AP English Literature and Composition.
+- A final grade of 2 or better in Advance Placement (AP) English Literature & Composition or AP Literature & Composition.

 - A final grade of 3 or better in International Baccalaureate (IB) English A1 or A2 (higher or subsidiary level).

-- MELAB score of 80, with a minimum of 3 on the Speaking Rating Scale.
+- MELAB score of 80, with a minimum 3 on the Speaking Rating Scale.